Ladas (horse): Assessment and earnings

 Before Ladas ran as a three-year-old, Mat Dawson, who had been training horses, including more than twenty classic winners since the 1850s, was reported to have called Ladas the best he had ever trained.
 Later that season he ranked him second, slightly behind St. Simon.
 Henry Chaplin, the owner of Hermit, called Ladas the finest horse he had seen.

 In June 1894 Ladas was rated fourteen pounds superior to the Derby winner Sir Visto by Dawson, who trained both horses.

 Ladas earned £5,768 as a two-year-old, placing him sixth among British horses for 1894.
 He added £12,790 in 1895.

 Stud career

 Ladas had some success at stud, siring the Classic winners Gorgos and Troutbeck.
 Another successful offspring was the gelding Epsom Lad, who won the Eclipse Stakes and the Princess of Wales's Stakes as a four-year-old in 1901.
 In total, he sired the winners of 196 races and £97,000 in winnings.
 By 1912 he had been retired from active stud duty and become extremely bad tempered: one writer said that the old stallion had "worn himself out with his restlessness and peevishness".
 He died on 31 March 1914 at his owner's stud at Mentmore.

 Pedigree

+Ladas is inbred 4S x 5D to the stallion Touchstone, meaning that he appears fourth generation on the sire side of his pedigree, and fifth generation (via Paragone) on the dam side of his pedigree.

+Ladas is inbred 4S x 5D to the stallion Melbourne, meaning that he appears fourth generation on the sire side of his pedigree, and fifth generation (via Blink Bonny) on the dam side of his pedigree.

+Ladas is inbred 4S x 5D to the mare Queen Mary, meaning that she appears fourth generation on the sire side of his pedigree, and fifth generation (via Blink Bonny) on the dam side of his pedigree.